Old Quebec City: a journey into history and culture

 Cultural attractions in Old Quebec

 Old Quebec offers a variety of cultural attractions that delight visitors.
 The Basilica of Our Lady of Quebec is an example of sacred architecture and houses valuable works of art.
-The Musée de la civilization offers insights into the history and culture of the region.
-There are also many galleries, theaters and craft shops that enrich the city's cultural life.
+Museum of Civilization offers insights into the history and culture of the region.
+The Musée national des Beaux Arts du Québec showcases Quebec's art.
+In addition, there are many galleries, theaters, and craft shops that enrich the city's cultural life.

 Quebec cuisine